-Everleigh Stokes is a second-year MPH student In Global Health and the Environment.
-She graduated from The Pennsylvania State University in 2015, where she earned her B.S. in Geographic Information Systems (GIS), with an emphasis on Sustainability and Global Entrepreneurship.
+Everleigh Stokes is a second-year MPH student in Global Health and the Environment.
+She graduated from Pennsylvania State University in 2015, where she earned her BS in Geographic Information Systems, with an emphasis on Sustainability and Global Entrepreneurship.
 After graduating from Penn State, she worked as a Research Contractor for National Geographic Society and Informatics Analyst at the University of Virginia before returning to school.
 Her primary interests are conducting spatial-temporal analysis and designing data visualizations for health and climate data.
 Her goal is to create innovative maps, visualizations, and dashboards in an effort to uncover stories behind the data, ultimately using these resources to inform decision making around resource allocation and disease management.
 In her spare time she enjoys kayaking, hiking, watching sports, traveling, and spending time with family.

 View Lauren’s Full Profile →

-Lauren O'Neal is a first-year MPH student in Global Health & Environment.
-Originally from Austin, TX, she attended the University of Texas at Dallas where she completed a B.S. in Biology, minoring in Public Health and Political Science.
+Lauren O'Neal is a first-year MPH student in Global Health and the Environment.
+Originally from Austin, Texas, she attended the University of Texas at Dallas where she completed a BS in Biology, minoring in Public Health and Political Science.
 After graduating, she completed an AmeriCorps service term in the Keep Austin Housed Program, where she provided medical case management services to people experiencing homelessness.
 Lauren is interested in the intersection of human and animal environments, zoonotic or vector-borne infectious diseases, and the political and social drivers of health.
 In her free time, she enjoys spending time outside, accumulating indoor plants, and traveling.

 View Yasmine’s Full Profile →

-Yasmine Griffiths is an MPH candidate in the Global Health & Environment concentration.
-Originally from the Atlanta, GA area, she attended Vanderbilt University in Nashville, TN and studied Medicine, Health, & Society and Spanish.
+Yasmine Griffiths is an MPH candidate in the Global Health and the Environment concentration.
+Originally from the Atlanta area, she attended Vanderbilt University in Nashville and studied Medicine, Health, & Society and Spanish.
 Throughout her upbringing, she felt an urge to become as involved as possible in her community.
 Through this involvement and service, she became increasingly aware of health disparities that plagued many minority communities.
 While she was at Vanderbilt, her passion for service and alleviating health disparities grew into a passion for researching public health worldwide and increasing access to care in developing nations.
 In her free time, she enjoys listening to music, shopping for vinyl records, visiting coffee shops, reading, and going out with friends.